pydata/pydata-sphinx-theme/docs/user_guide/header-links.rst

 =============================

 You can add external links to your navigation bar.
-These will show up to the right of your site's main links, and will have a small icon indicating that they point to an external site.
+These will show up to the right of your site's main links and will have a small icon indicating that they point to an external site.
 You can add external links to the nav bar like so:

 .. code:: python